Were You Arrested in Texas and Need Help? Check Out Our FAQs

 The last example illustrates another factor you must be aware of, which is that prosecutors don't usually believe people who admit the drugs are theirs.
 You probably think that doesn't make any sense, since they are admitting guilt, and I would probably agree with you.
 However, they look at it as one person who knows they are guilty trying to help a friend out.
 They don't have anything to lose, so why not try to do something for someone else.
 I've seen some some pretty dramatic examples of this.
 In one case, an apartment owner came into court and admitted under oath that the cocaine belonged to them.
 They had no deal, and the case against them wasn't that strong; they were coming in and subjecting themselves to the possibility of going to prison.
 Not only did the prosecutor not believe them, the jury didn't either.

 So, what's the lesson here.
 Apart from choosing good friends, the lesson is to not think you have nothing to worry about if your friend claims responsibility for the dope.
 Even if they follow through on that after hiring a lawyer, the prosecutor is probably still going to pursue the case against.
 Don't count on a dismissal.
 Instead, hire you own lawyer, who will know the arguments to make to protect your interests.

 Can I be arrested if my friend has pot?

 So what happens from there?
 Possession is defined by Texas law as "care, custody or control".
-The law also says that more than one person can "possess" something, which is why everyone in the car got arested.
+Texas law also says that more than one person can "possess" something, which is why everyone in the car got arrested.
 When the item is not on you, the focus is on knowledge and access.
 While it's not enough to show you knew there was marijuana in the car, you probably still had access to it - especially if it was out in the open.
 So how would you defend against that?